Real Science Radio hosts Bob Enyart and Fred Williams broadcast RSR's quantum mechanics article with an introduction and comments.

 So we humans are body, soul, and spirit (1 Thes.
 5:23), made in the image of God the Father, God the Son, and God the Holy Spirit.
 People live here, in heaven, and in hell.
 Those who love God cry, "Holy, holy, holy."

 Consider a hypothesis that is consistent with, well, just about everything, and that if true would help to answer many questions.
 Rather than a wave-particle duality, matter is a wave-particle-word triality, with "word" meaning information or, perhaps better, functional information.
 Quantum states are probabilistic and probability is conceptual, not physical.
 This may explain why, after a century of trying, currently there is no explanation for how a wave can physically collapse into a particle.
 No such explanation may exist.
+In a laboratory, the spread-out leading surface area of a single photon's wave could be releatively enormous, measured in square micrometers, whereas a single photon's wave from a distant galaxy may cover half the universe.
+Yet in both instances, the wave function collapses virtually instantly into its paticle form.
 A survey of quantum physics instructors found that 30% "thought of the wave function as a physical matter wave, while nearly half preferred to view the wave function as containing information only..."

 A photon, like every other elementary particle, is primarily a functional information packet expressing itself, based on context and the rules of physical grammar, so to speak, as a particle or as a wave.
 (Experiment suggests even that a photon can exhibit aspects of both particle and wave simultaneously.)
 In quantum mechanics, a particle's probability is not based on a lack of information, as with a classical shell game with its one-third probability that the ball is under a particular cup.
 The probabilistic quantum state does not refer to a lack of knowledge about the state but to the state itself.